 experience from esteemed faculty

 The Allan “Bud” Selig Sports Law and Business program at the Sandra Day O’Connor College of Law at Arizona State University is centrally located in vibrant downtown Phoenix.
 This unique program blends sports, law, and business from a nationally ranked law school with world-class faculty, including MLB Commissioner Emeritus Allan “Bud” Selig.
 The program combines a sports law and sports business curriculum, along with experiential experiences with ASU Athletics and the many major league sports organizations in Arizona.
-Phoenix is a destination for sports professionals, boasting opportunities for working, learning, and volunteering in every major industry in American sports.
+Phoenix is a destination for the next generation of sports professionals, boasting opportunities for working, learning, and networking in every major industry in American sports.